Begin the New Year on a Better Workflow.

 2. Employee Self-Service

-Employee Self-Service allows employees to access and update their own information, request time off, and view pay stubs online.
+Employee Self-Service allows employees to access and update their information, request time off, and view pay stubs online.
 This feature gives employees more control over their HR-related tasks, reduces administrative work for HR, and boosts employee engagement.

 3. Time Tracking